Pi-commits/pitech.github.io/dsa/2024-01-02-topology-sort.markdown

 ### Problem Statement

 In Directed Acyclic Graph, find the topology sort.
 That is if a -> b, then in the answer list a should appear before b.
+Linear ordering of vertices such that if there is an edge between u and v, u appears before v in that ordering

 ### Code

+#### BFS

 ```python
 class Solution: